 If a tooth lies above the gum line and is appropriately visible, we will remove it with dental forceps in a simple process.
 When a tooth is impacted in the gums, an incision is made on the gums, bone is relieved and the tooth may be sectioned into several pieces to be removed.

 The reasons for atooth extraction include:

-After tooth extractions, the socket area has to be preserved to reduce bone loss.If the extracted site is not protected or maintained, the empty socket will shrink, losing up to forty percent of the bone in a few weeks and causing your teeth to shift out of alignment.
+After tooth extractions, the socket area has to be preserved to reduce bone loss.If the extracted site is not protected or maintained, the empty socket will shrink, losing 40 - 60 percent of the bone in the first 2 -3 years and causing your teeth to shift out of alignment.
 This can lead to jawbone deterioration, affecting your ability to speak and chew, besides causing trouble when you bite.
 Hence preserving the socket area becomes vital to help you return to your regular habits after an extraction.

 Socket preservation allows you to maintain the jawbone volume and makes the process of future tooth replacement more straightforward and comfortable whether you choose a denture, bridge, or even dental implant.
-At times more extensive bone grafting is necessary to prepare the site of dental implant placements.
+At times more extensive bone grafting is necessary to prepare the site of dental implant placement.
 The bone graft material is sourced either from your body, another person, or approved animal or synthetic material.

 If you are experiencing toothaches or pain, visit our office, iTooth Family Dentistry, at 3211 E Battlefield Rd #100, Springfield, MO 65804.
-You can also reach us at (417) 883-8515.
+You can also reach Dentist Springfield MO at (417) 883-8515.

 1427 West State Hwy J, Ozark, MO 65721

 MON - THU 8:00 am - 4:00 pm